William Thomas Arnold: Biography

-Arnold was born at Hobart, Tasmania, on 18 September 1852, eldest son and second child of Thomas Arnold; his mother was Julia, daughter of William Sorell, registrar of deeds, Hobart, and his elder sister was the novelist Mrs. Humphry Ward.
+Arnold was born at Hobart, Van Diemen's Land, on 18 September 1852, eldest son and second child of Thomas Arnold; his mother was Julia, daughter of William Sorell, registrar of deeds, Hobart, and his elder sister was the novelist Mrs. Humphry Ward.
 On the return of his parents to England in 1856 Arnold lived mainly with his father's relations at Fox How, Ambleside.
 From 1862 to 1865 he was at the Oratory School, Birmingham, where his father was classical master under John Henry Newman.
 When Thomas Arnold left the Roman Catholic church, his son was sent to Rugby School, where he lived for a year with the headmaster, Frederick Temple, and then in September 1866 entered Charles Arnold's house.
 He matriculated on 14 October 1871 at University College, Oxford, then under the mastership of George Bradley, and was elected to a scholarship in 1872.
 He took a second class both in honour moderations (in 1873) and in lit. hum. (in 1875).
 After graduating B.A. in 1876 Arnold settled at Oxford, combining literary work with private coaching.

-In 1879 Arnold became a journalist, joining the staff of the Manchester Guardian and settling in Manchester; he wrote (and sub-edited) for the paper for seventeen years.
+In 1879 Arnold became a journalist, joining the staff of the Manchester Guardian and settling in Manchester; he wrote (and sub-edited) for the paper for 17 years.
 He was a Gladstonian liberal in politics, and a combative participant in the long Irish Home Rule controversy of 1885–95.
 He helped to develop the literary section of the Guardian and he encouraged local artists, taking part in the establishment of the Manchester School of Art.
 His house at Manchester was the centre of a political, literary, and artistic circle.

 He retired from the Manchester Guardian, due to spinal disease, in 1898, and the next year he moved to London, where he saw friends and wrote a little.
 Occasionally he travelled south.
 On his return from a visit to St. Jean-de-Luz he died at Carlyle Square, Chelsea, on 29 May 1904.
 He was buried at Little Shelford, near Cambridge.
 A memorial volume by his sister Mary Augusta Ward and Charles Edward Montague, William Thomas Arnold, Journalist and Historian, was published in 1907.